 - Oracle Linux 6.4-6.7 with Red Hat Compatible Kernel 32-bit and 64-bit

 - Oracle Linux 7.0-7.1 with Red Hat Compatible Kernel 64-bit

-Current version is V4.0.11.
-Please refer to the Linux Virtual Machines on Hyper-V topics for up to date information on the LIS feature set, all supported Linux distributions, availability and download locations.
+The current version is V4.0.11.
+Please refer to the Linux Virtual Machines on Hyper-V topics for up to date information on the LIS feature set, all supported Linux distributions, availability, and download locations.

 When installed in a supported Linux virtual machine running on Hyper-V, the Linux Integration Services provide: